A Brief History of the area and background in which our church community grew:

 The District of Rochford including Hawkwell, is something of a green oasis adjoining the Thames Gateway South Essex sub region, the latter being the largest urban area in the East of England and scheduled for major regeneration and growth over the next 15 years.
 Southend-on-Sea has been identified as the cultural and intellectual hub of the area and is the major centre for commerce, tourism, sport and leisure, higher education and healthcare; it has very recently been granted city status.
 The large towns of Basildon (12miles) and Chelmsford (16 miles) are both quickly accessible via good main roads, as is the regional shopping centre at Lakeside (22 miles).
 Central London (42 miles) can be reached in little more than an hour via the frequent railway services from Rochford and Hockley stations.

-Emmanuel Church & Golden Cross Community Church
+Emmanuel Church and the Golden Cross Tapestry

 Emmanuel Church is at the brow of the hill leading from Hawkwell into Hockley in Main Road.
 It literally is on the border of the two villages.
 For a while we also had a third congregation meeting at the Holt Farm Junior School.
 This we named 'Golden Cross Community Church'.
 When this had to close we merged our congregations into our two remaining churches.
 At that time we also decided to reconfigure Emmanuel and in so doing turned the church internally around.
 This left a large window to be covered and the decision was taken to create a very large tapestry that would be draped over this area.
 The tapestry would eventually get the name 'Golden Cross' which fittingly kept the legacy going of that vibrant congregation at Holt Farm.